WBRF

-WBRF (98.1 FM) is a commercial radio station licensed to Galax, Virginia, and serving Southwestern Virginia, Southside Virginia and the western Piedmont Triad, including Winston-Salem.
-It is owned and operated by Blue Ridge Radio, Inc., with studios and offices on Poplar Knob Road in Galax.
+WBRF (98.1 FM) is a commercial radio station licensed to Galax, Virginia, United States, and serving Southwestern Virginia, Southside Virginia and the western Piedmont Triad, including Winston-Salem.
+It is owned and operated by Blue Ridge Radio, Inc., with studios on Poplar Knob Road in Galax.
+The transmitter is on Fishers Peak Road in Lowgap, North Carolina, near the Virginia border.

 WBRF plays a mix of Classic country, Bluegrass and Americana music.
-Most programming is simulcast on WKBA 1550 and 93.1 in the Roanoke, Virginia.
+Most programming is simulcast on WKBA 1550 and 93.1 in the Roanoke, Virginia, region.

-WBRF has an effective radiated power (ERP) of 100,000 watts horizontal polarization and 96,000 watts vertical.
-The transmitter is on Fishers Peak Road in Lowgap, North Carolina, near the Virginia border.